VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 ## Delegation

-To delegate a ticket,  open it in Service Desk Plus MSP and select the "Delegate" in Custom menu.
+To delegate a ticket open it in Service Desk Plus MSP and select the "Delegate" in Custom menu.

 ![delegateItem](./media/azDevOpsConnector/Delegate.png)